Photo by Innerbody Research

 Penis pumps work as you might imagine.
 You insert your penis into a tube that seals against your body.
 A pump of some kind — often manual, but sometimes automatic — progressively draws air out of the tube, creating a gentle vacuum.
 That vacuum pressure causes blood to rush to your penis, resulting in an erection when successful.
 For increased comfort and efficacy, many pumps are designed to be used with water in the vacuum chamber.

-If you are interested in pumps, we generally recommend pumps made by Bathmate, as its HydroMax line boasts a great balance of cost, build quality, and effectiveness.
+If you’re interested in pumps, we generally recommend those made by Bathmate, as its HydroMAX line boasts a great balance of cost, build quality, and effectiveness.
 We have a review of the best penis pumps if you want to learn more.

 ED Rings are extremely simple devices that apply pressure around the base of the penis to help maintain an erection.
 They do so by constricting the blood flow out of the penis.
 The great thing about ED rings is that they’re one-time investments without the potential side effects associated with prescription medications.